-In the 12 months to March 2010, 11 fatal crashes and 66 serious injury crashes were reported as involving at least one heavy vehicle.
-The heavy vehicle driver was deemed to be responsible in 49% of these serious crashes, (does not take into account crashes involving two or more heavy vehicles).
+In 2010, 12 fatal crashes and 66 serious injury crashes were reported as involving at least one heavy vehicle.
+The heavy vehicle driver was deemed to be responsible in 45% of these serious crashes, (does not take into account crashes involving two or more heavy vehicles).
 Since 2003, serious crashes involving trucks have averaged around 25 crashes per quarter.
-The lowest number of serious casualty crashes involving heavy vehicles occurred in the 2009 September quarter, with just 12 crashes, 3 fatal and 9 resulting in serious injury.
+The lowest number of serious casualty crashes involving heavy vehicles occurred in the 2009 September quarter, with just 12 crashes, 3 fatal and 9 resulting in serious injury

-Figure 17 - Number of serious casualty crashes per quarter that involved a heavy vehicle, 2003-2009
+Figure 17 - Number of serious casualty crashes per quarter that involved a heavy vehicle, Mar 2003-Dec 2010